EiriasValar/FF4FE-Tracker/README.md

 Specific objectives set in the flags are listed; click on them to toggle them between Incomplete and Complete.
 The tally at the top shows how many objectives are complete, how many total are required, and whether completing them awards the `Crystal` or wins the game.

-For each random objective allocated by the flags, a `(Choose random objective)` item will be shown; click on it to bring up a list of the possible objectives and choose the one randomly assigned by the game to track it.
+For each random objective allocated by the flags, a text box will be shown: click on it to bring up a list of the possible objectives, type to filter for the one you're looking for, and choose the one randomly assigned by the game to track it.
 Click the trash can icon to unset a chosen random objective.

 The order in which the objectives are presented is based on their order in the flags (the numbers in the flags are ignored), which may differ from the order shown in-game.
 Also, the tracker will allow multiple instances of the same objective, though Free Enterprise itself won't.